openssl/technical-policies/policies/coding-style.md

 or have important caveats:

 - Use of `long` and `unsigned long` is deprecated, as these types cannot be relied upon to be larger than `int` on all platforms.
-Existing public APIs which already use these types must be maintained, but new APIs should avoid usage of them.
-Internal code should avoid using these types.

   Use `size_t` to represent array lengths and indices.
 If a signed value is needed, use `ossl_ssize_t`.